AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ### Hyakki Chitsuki (百鬼血月, 'Hundred Oni Blood Moon') ![line](https://i.imgur.com/TLmc0GL.png){position:absolute,top:426px,left:400px,width:375px,mix-blend-mode:normal}

 The Oni first poured out of their realm in Makoku, lead by their Oni Lords, during the Kaika Jidai, and plunged the world into darkness and horror.
 These Oni started a seemingly endless night by blotting out the sky, protecting themselves from the radiance of the twin suns during their assault.
-It took the wisdom of Tomomi-sama wielding Tasogare-no-Kagami in order to push the Oni back, return the suns and the stars to the sky, and seal them away within their realm, in a conflict now known as the Blood War.
+It took the wisdom of Tomomi-sama, wielding Tasogare-no-Kagami, in order to push the Oni back.
+She helped return the suns and the stars to the sky, and sealed the Oni away within their realm, ending the a conflict now known as the Blood War.
 This entombment was not perfect however, and the Oni have discovered how to temporarily break their imprisonment and briefly bring chaos back to the real world.

 The escape of the Oni causes a night of terror, known as the Hyakki Chitsuki, where these demonic beings hunt for people and kami alike to prey and feast upon.
 The timing of this night is unpredictable as it only occurs around once in a generation or so, but, like an earthquake or a volcanic eruption, it always seems to come when the population of Utsushiyo is the most complacent, the most forgetful of their place in the hierarchy of realms.
 The Oni still must flee in fear before the rising of the suns, at least until they can darken the sky again, but that still gives them one terrible night to do what they please.
 If one is ever out at night and sees the moon turn red and the sky rain blood then they should pray for safety, for the Oni are coming.